DCotterill/halixia-hugo/content/ma/join-a-social-group-386.md

 layout: static
 ---

-Learn about the importance of joining social groups
+Learn about the importance of joining social groups.

 Joining a social group is a great way to meet new people, learn new things, find support, get out of your comfort zone and pursue your passions.